Emissions of harmful substances to air

 Emissions of cadmium to air

 Cadmium is a naturally occurring metal in the Earth's crust.
-It can be released during natural processes, such as weathering and erosion of cadmium-bearing rocks, forest fires and volcanic activity.
-Human activity can also contribute to cadmium emissions, such as the manufacture of batteries, electroplating, power generation and heating, transportation, solid waste disposal and sewage sludge application.
+This metal can be released during natural processes, such as weathering and erosion of cadmium-bearing rocks, forest fires, and volcanic activity.
+Human activity can also contribute to cadmium emissions, such as through the manufacture of batteries, electroplating, power generation and heating, transportation, solid waste disposal, and sewage sludge application.

-Exposure to cadmium can be hazardous to both humans and wildlife since it accumulates in the food chain over time.
-The Government of Canada concluded cadmium compounds may be harmful to the environment and may constitute a danger based on their carcinogenic potential.
-Exposure to cadmium has been associated with gastrointestinal irritation and harmful effects to the kidneys and bones.
+Exposure to cadmium can be hazardous to both humans and wildlife since cadmium accumulates in the food chain over time.
+The Government of Canada has concluded that cadmium compounds may be harmful to the environment and may constitute a danger based on their carcinogenic potential.
+Human exposure to cadmium has been associated with gastrointestinal irritation and harmful effects on the kidneys and bones

 Emissions of cadmium to air by source